robitalec/statistical-rethinking-colearning-2022/notes/08-notes.md

 - Parameters: unobserved variables, model parameters, eg. beta, sigma.
 Can set types and constraints.
 - Transformed parameters: transformed model parameters, will be returned in output.
-- Model: distributional poarts of the model sufficient to compute the posterior probability
+- Model: distributional parts of the model sufficient to compute the posterior probability
 - Generated quantities: additional returned variables, eg. the log likelihood for PSIS LOO.